 The three American Neo-Romantic composers that I discuss are Ernest Bloch, William Grant Still, and Samuel Barber.
 It is a small and affordable book.
-(122 pages, $7.95) There is more information on Amazon.
-I plan on making it available as an e-book soon.
+(122 pages, $7.95) I plan on making it available as an e-book soon.
 Stay tuned, or just check back on Amazon from time to time.

 When I compose music, I sign it as J. S. Graves.
 When I write a book or an article I sign it as John Samuel Graves III.
 It’s kind of complicated.
 Perhaps I will explain it some day in this blog.

 These photos are of things that have just “appeared” in our yard in the last month – without invitation or prodding.
 Somehow – like music – they just seem to “always be there for us, if we will just look and listen.”

 If anyone knows what exactly these plants are please let me know.
 When using my contact form please include “plant names” in your first line.
 I get a lot of junk mail in my contact form and I may inadvertently delete your email.
 Thanks.

 Once again, I am exceedingly indebted to Walter Simmons and his book Voices in the Wilderness, Six American Neo-Romantic Composers.
 I quote him liberally and highly recommend his book to anyone desiring to fully comprehend American Neo-Romanticism and the works of these six wonderful composers.
 Also, please visit his website https://walter-simmons.com/ for more articles and information about his mission: The discovery and promotion of 20th- and 21st-century classical music that embodies traditional aesthetic values of emotional and spiritual expression, along with clarity of formal structure and coherence.